bigchaindb/site/_src/_usecases/supplychain/innogy.md

 - ID numbers are written on to BigchainDB, giving physical pieces a digital product memory.
 Storing digital product memory in BigchainDB allows for querying.
 - BigchainDB allows for the blockchain-ifying of other databases and has no single native language, meaning existing query languages can be used.
-- Scalable infrastructure enables authentificated IoT data from their smart meteres and batteries to be stored into the database to put [their] algorithms into the database.
+- Scalable infrastructure enables authentificated IoT data from their smart meters and batteries to be stored into the database to put their algorithms into the database.

 ## Looking ahead